SJTU-CGM/EPAV/README.md

  - Python package

-    Python package *pandas* is needed.
+    Python package [pandas][1] is needed.
 Follow the Installation step, or you can install the package by yourself.

  - R 3.6 or later (https://www.r-project.org/)